verificarlo/significantdigits/README.md

         If reference is None, the array is split in two and \
         comparison is done between both pieces. \
-        If shuffle_samples is True, it shuffles pieces.
+        If shuffle_samples is True, it shuffles pieces. dtype : np.dtype, default=None
+        Numerical type used for computing contributing digits Widest format between array and reference is taken if no supplied.

     Returns
     -------